 - Energy services such as heating and water rate comparison

-- Businesses who have been given permission by their customers to contact them for future promotions
+- Businesses who their customers have permitted to contact them for future promotions

-Telemarketing has traditionally been seen as an effective but also intrusive form of marketing.
-B2B telemarketing is also seen as having a higher conversion rate than B2C as you generally know what the target business is involved with prior to calling.
+Telemarketing has traditionally been seen as a practical and intrusive form of marketing.
+B2B telemarketing is also seen as having a higher conversion rate than B2C as you generally know what the target business is involved with before calling.
 This allows for a more effective marketing campaign with accurate data.
 Rather than just calling homeowners and playing the numbers game and relying on statistics for conversions.

 What result do you want to achieve from your telemarketing campaign?

-The first lesson in Telemarketing 101 is deciding on what you actually want to achieve from your campaign.
+The first lesson in Telemarketing 101 is deciding what you want to achieve from your campaign.
 Do you want to gather emails to use within an email marketing campaign with a tool like Mailchimp?
-Or do you want to gain leads of interested potential customers who are open to your product or service?
+Or do you want to gain leads from interested potential customers who are open to your product or service?

 - Do they have a budget for such a product or service that you are pitching?